mafortin/GOUHFI/README.md

 run_goufhi --help
 ```

-- If you see the help function for `run_gouhfi` (or any other functions related to GOUHFI), you have installed the repository properly.
+- If you see the help function for `run_gouhfi` (or any other functions related to GOUHFI described [below](#usage)), you have installed the repository properly.
 Congrats and happy segmenting!

 ---